How to Reduce Waste?: 23 Tips for Our Daily Lives

 During the hot summer months, try raising the cutting height on your lawn mower.
 The longer grass length will help keep the grass roots shaded and more relaxed while retaining water, preventing it from evaporating too quickly.

-Additionally, when you mow the lawn, leave the grass clippings, do not collect and discard them.
+Also, when you mow the lawn, leave the grass clippings; do not collect or discard them.
 This method is known as “grasscycling.”
 Leaving the grass clippings on the lawn allows them to return nutrients to the soil while helping retain moisture, thus preventing water loss.

 8. Xeriscaping